Belmont (Vic.)

 Belmont features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 60.5% of all households, including 25.0% couples with children, 23.8% couples without children, and 10.4% single parent families.
-Non-family households comprise the remaining 39.5%, with lone person households at 34.0% and group households accounting for 5.5%.
-The median household size is 2.3 people, smaller than the Rest of Vic. average of 2.4.
+Non-family households comprise the remaining 39.5%, with lone person households at 34.0% and group households at 5.5%.
+The median household size is 2.3 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households